-Audit Details Action Approved Status Completion Date Stanton Reg 5 & 17 Review A:2020/12 (8) Manual Timesheet Management Comment December 2021 The City requires a robust online time-sheeting system Stanton Reg 5 & 17 Review - Manual Timesheet which is fit for purpose of a casual workforce (i.e. Beatty Park) that is flexible, easy to use and aligned to the Finding relevant cost centres and employment.
+Audit Details Action Approved Status Proposed Completion Completion Date Date Stanton Reg 5 & 17 Review A:2020/12 (8) Manual Timesheet Management Comment Partially completed: Beatty Park are now December 2021 March 2022 The City requires a robust online time-sheeting system partially using mobile application for Stanton Reg 5 & 17 Review - Manual Timesheet rostering and time-sheeting.
+Further which is fit for purpose of a casual workforce (i.e. Beatty Park) that is flexible, easy to use and aligned to the rollout subject to Beatty Park change Finding relevant cost centres and employment.
 The City uses manual timesheets, predominately for those employees who management resourcing. work in the depot and recreational leisure centre.
-In progress: for Depot staff with mobile Administration has determined that Civica's online timesheeting module will be suitable for the City.
-The Recommendation The use of manual timesheets should be eliminated, it is worth noting that the module however can only be implemented once work reviewed: City has already noted this as a finding within their own audit log.
+In progress: for Depot staff with mobile Administration has determined that Civica's online time-Recommendation

+The use of manual timesheets should be eliminated, it is worth noting that the City has already noted this as a finding within their own audit log.

-Risk Rating (prior to controls) Moderate
+Risk Rating (prior to controls)